-- 1. Rotate the power switch key to OFF (0) position. - 2.
+- 1. Rotate the power switch key on both transmitters to the OFF (0) position. - 2.
 With the STOP button elevated, press and hold PB1 and PB3 at the same time. - 3.
-Rotate the power switch key to ON (I) position. - 4.
+Rotate the power switch key to the ON (I) position. - 4.
 Release PB1 and PB3 at the same time.
 The system will enter Remote Pairing mode.
 The Status LED displays firmware version with red, green and orange blinks. - 5.
 Output data (original transmitter) by pressing and holding PB2 (Status LED off). - 6.
 Receive data (new transmitter) by pressing and holding PB1 (Status LED blinks green). - 7.
 When the Status LED (receiving data end) turns to solid green while both pushbuttons are still pressed down, the pairing is completed. - 8.
-Exit Remote Pairing mode by rotating the power switch key to OFF (0) position.
+Exit Remote Pairing mode by rotating the power switch key to the OFF (0) position.